 With any billion dollar website or brand, launching an E-commerce website takes a significant amount of planning, really thorough and detailed coordination between teams, testing validation, and a comprehensive roll-out schedule.

 InfoTrust has had the opportunity to help numerous companies plan, test, and roll-out large E-commerce websites.
 Our experience tackling these projects has given us valuable insight into what works and what does not.

 The planning process for a mega E-commerce website is significant, large, and requires a lot of coordination.
-When beginning the planning phase, you must not only coordinate the discussions and planning on setting up an enterprise analytics architecture with the business owners but also with:
+When beginning the planning phase, you must not only coordinate the discussions and planning on setting up an enterprise analytics architecture (such as for Google Analytics 360 Suite or the Google Marketing Platform) with the business owners but also with:

 - Technical teams with local markets, brands, and maybe even CRM teams